April Kepner: Reception

-Kepner was included in TV Guide list of The Most Loathed TV Characters, adding: "The extremely neurotic April (she makes Liz Lemon look laid back) has slowly made strides with fans thanks to her personal setbacks — she lost her treasured virginity to her best friend and failed her boards — but she still has a long way to go."
+Kepner was included in TV Guide's list of The Most Loathed TV Characters, noting: "The extremely neurotic April (she makes Liz Lemon look laid back) has slowly made strides with fans thanks to her personal setbacks—she lost her treasured virginity to her best friend and failed her boards—but she still has a long way to go."
 Entertainment Weekly also named her one of the "21 Most Annoying TV Characters Ever", commenting: "April's lightened up a little this season [season 9], but a few episodes of sympathetic behavior can't erase the painful memories of Seattle Grace-Mercy West's most irritating doctor being."
-TV Fanatic included her in their list of Worst Character on TV.
-Christina Tran commented: "Could she be any more annoying?!?"
-Drew stated that it was initially "hard" for her as an actress to play an unpopular character but deemed her "interesting" and when she was informed by the writers that her character would get Dr. Shepherd (Dempsey) shot in the season six finale, her reaction was: "Oh, come on, guys, really?
+TV Fanatic included her in their list of Worst Characters on TV, where Christina Tran commented: "Could she be any more annoying?!?"
+Sarah Drew stated that it was initially "hard" for her as an actress to play an unpopular character but deemed her "interesting."
+When she was informed by the writers that her character would get Dr. Shepherd (Patrick Dempsey) shot in the season six finale, her reaction was: "Oh, come on, guys, really?
 They already hate my character, now they're going to hate her even more!"

-Critics reception gradually changed positively.
+However, critics' reception gradually improved.
 Entertainment Weekly noted: "April was chirpy, irritating, and immature, and her crush on Derek didn't endear her to us either.
 But these days, we say hooray for April; since Meredith declared that the two of them are pals, April's become a lot more tolerable, instead of being Lexie 2.0."
-Courtney Morrison of TVFanatic wrote: "April has grown since her character was introduced.
+Courtney Morrison of TV Fanatic wrote: "April has grown since her character was introduced.
 She's no longer much less annoying than she used to be, and she's honest.
-A girl with principles is a girl you want to do well." and described her and Avery as "a couple for whom viewers can root".
-The Hollywood Reporter also remarked: "It's nice to see April with a bit of a backbone and putting Alex in his place as the newfound confidence suits her well."
+A girl with principles is a girl you want to do well."
+She also described her and Jackson as "a couple for whom viewers can root".
+The Hollywood Reporter also remarked: "It's nice to see April with a bit of a backbone and putting Alex in his place, as the newfound confidence suits her well."